SRARAD/epa-digital-services-rfi/README.md

 To support efficient delivery, we built in quality and security from the start.
 Our Definition of Done included unit test coverage, responsive design standards, accessibility testing and required that each component followed the design style guide.
 The Product Manager and User Experience Designer were always available for final quality validation and acceptance.
 Using AWS ensured that the product will be secure, available, scalable, and reliable.
 We used Docker containers to allow for stand-alone configuration of the prototype.

 Our work was always done in the open.
-We kept phone lines and webex open to support constant co-design and co-development among team members and users that were not always co-located.
+We kept phone lines and WebEx open to support constant co-design and co-development among team members and users that were not always co-located.
 We scribbled on white boards, texted, shared screens and messaged each other constantly.
 And where there was an opportunity to converse over document, we always chose the former.
 This team was committed to the leanest, fastest delivery possible.

 The SRA Team is proud to present XXXXX.